vinkodlak/rigpro.consulting/src/pages/blog/2020-05-25-using-hydrarackers.md

 ---
 templateKey: blog-post
 title: >-
-  Non conventional usage of two PRS Hydraracker system for wireline logging operations on deep water dual derrick drilling rigs
+  Non conventional usage of two PRS Hydraracker systems for wireline logging operations on deep water dual derrick drilling rigs
 subtitle: >-
   This innovative technique saves clients precious rig time and make for an